Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Abstract

 \section{Abstract}

-Piezoelectric plates, which become electrically polarised in response to bending, have recently been proposed for water wave energy conversion.
-However, piezoelectric materials (e.g. Polyvinylidene Fluoride) can be anisotropic, which makes them challenging to model in three dimensions.
-This paper considers the simpler problem of water wave scattering by an anisotropic elastic plate, i.e., the piezoelectric effect is ignored.
-The problem is obtained as an expansion over the elastic plate modes.
+This paper considers the problem of water wave scattering by a rectangular anisotropic elastic plate mounted on the ocean surface, with either \ctwo{free, clamped or simply-supported} edges.
+The problem is obtained as an expansion over the dry modes of the elastic plate, which are computed using a Rayleigh--Ritz method.
 In turn, the component diffraction and radiation problems are solved by formulating a boundary integral equation and solving numerically using a constant panel method.
 The results are presented to highlight the resonant responses of the plate under different forcing scenarios.
 In particular, we illustrate how the excitation of certain modes can be forbidden due to symmetry.
-Although not considered in this paper, the method we present is applicable to piezoelectric plates, and thereby facilitates the extension of piezoelectric wave energy converter models to the three dimensional water wave setting.